 Requirements Good programming skills in C++ and basic knowledge of CMake.
 Experience with PCL, OpenCV is prefered.
-Knowledge of Prolog is a plus.

 Expected Results Currently the RoboSherlock framework lacks good perception algorithms that can generate object-hypotheses in challenging scenarios(clutter and/or occlusion).
 The expected results are several software components based on recent advances in cluttered scene analysis that are able to successfully recognized objects in the scenarios mentioned in the objectives, or a subset of these.